xitrum-framework/xitrum-doc/guide/restful.rst

     "Generate image",
-    Swagger.IntPath("width",  "Image width, should not be bigger than 2000"), Swagger.IntPath("height", "Image height, should not be bigger than 2000"), Swagger.OptionalStringQuery("text", "Text to render on the image"), Swagger.Response(200, "PNG image"),
+    Swagger.IntPath("width",  "Image width, should not be bigger than 2000"), Swagger.IntPath("height", "Image height, should not be bigger than 2000"), Swagger.OptStringQuery("text", "Text to render on the image"), Swagger.Response(200, "PNG image"),
     Swagger.Response(400, "Width or height is invalid or too big") )